You Have the Power to Reduce Your Healthcare Costs

 Tissues that contain more water, such as muscles or the brain, emit stronger radio signals.
 Tissues that contain less water, such as bones, emit weaker signals.
 As it turns out, this is a perfect alignment of capabilities: X-rays are great at imaging dense tissues, such as bone, and poor at imaging soft tissues, such as muscles and brain.

-You?ll sometimes hear MRI machines referred to as ?3T? or ?1.5T.?
+You’ll sometimes hear MRI machines referred to as 3T or 1.5T.
 These terms refer to the strength of the magnet in relationship to the magnetic field of the earth.
 The larger the number, the stronger the magnetic field.
 (The T, by the way, honors Nikola Tesla, an electrical engineer and rival of Thomas Edison.
-He?s best known for his advocacy of and contributions to the development of the modern alternating current (AC) electrical system).
+He’s best known for his advocacy of and contributions to the development of the modern alternating current (AC) electrical system).

-?
-Our 0.6T open MRI is great for people with varying body types and those who have claustrophobia.
+At Lexington Diagnostic Center and Open MRI, we have three MRI units: Our 0.6T open MRI is great for people with varying body types and those who have claustrophobia.
 The unit provides quality images and is open on three sides, making it possible for people who might not otherwise be able to undergo MRI to have this important test.

-?
 Our 1.5T high field MRI is open on both ends, provides faster scans, and high-quality images.

-?
 The 3T unit also is open on both ends and provides excellent quality, high-

 resolution images.
 It is excellent for orthopedic, neuro and prostate imaging.